Products

 • Communication

-• crest factor
+• Crest factor

 The ratio between the crest (peak or maximum) value and the root-mean-square (RMS) value of an alternating current.
 Some computer power supplies draw current with a crest factor of between two and three.

-• DC efficiency
+• DC Efficiency

-The ratio of the output power from the UPS to the input power from the batteries in Battery Mode.
+The ratio of the output power from the UPS to the input power from the batteries while in Battery Mode.

-• DC voltage
+• DC Voltage

 • Double Conversion Efficiency